burningion/katacoda-tracing-datadog/golang-kubernetes-hands-on/step1.md

-# Deploying Our Application to Kubernetes
+# Deploying Our Legacy Applications to Kubernetes

 The workshop already has an application ready to be deployed to kubernetes included.